yfjd01/ElectiveNotes/Phil145.md

 5. Testimony - Someone said itI saw my wife this morning,
 6. Authority - An expert said it
 7. TOBE CONTINUED

+##When Premises are Acceptable

+Premises Supported by a Cogent Subargument
+* A premise in an argument is acceptable if the arguer has already shown it to be acceptable by a cogent subargument

+Premise is Supported Else where
+* Premise is Supported by a cogent argument Else where

+Premises known a priori to be ture
+* Some claims must simply be acceptable in their own right if arguments are to get off the ground
+* A priori: from the first, something that is known to be true or false (The contrasting term a posteriori means “ from something that is posterior, or afterward ” and refers to claims that are knowable only after, or on the basis of, experience.
+* Another word for a posteriori is empirical; an empirical claim is one that can be known only on the basis of evidence about the experienced world.)

+Common Knowledge
+*  That is to say, if the premise states something that is known by virtually everyone, it should be allowed as an acceptable premise.

+Testimony
+* Under some conditions a claim is accceptable on th ebasis of a peron's testimoney
+* A  person testifies or tells about something he or she has experienced.
+Under certain conditions, we accept the claim about the expereine as decribed

+Unreliability of Person or Source

+* Caused by lying
+* Poor hearing conditions

+Failure to Restirct Claim to Experience and Competence

+* Claim can't go beyond personal experence
+* Can't claim  lecture is dynamic by only going to one lecture

+Proper Authority
+* Arguemnts are put forward by people who possess specialized knowledge about the subject
+* Such a person wuold be an expert or authority in this area

+1. Expert X has asserted claim P.
+2. X is a reliable and credible person in this context.
+3. P falls within area of specialization K.
+4. K is a genuine area of knowledge.
+5. X is an expert, or authority, in K.
+6. The experts in K agree about P.
+Therefore,
+7. P is acceptable.

+Faulty Appearls to authority
+* If any of these conditions are not met, an appeal to authority does not provide relevant and sufficient grouns to support a claim.
+The R and G conditions will not be met and the argument will not be cogent

+Accepting Premises Provisionally
+* If the argument passes on R and G, then on the basis of provisional acceptance of premises. you can provisonally accept the conclusion